bengl/dotfiles/README.md

 1. I use Vim 7.3, in iTerm2 or gnome-terminal, depending on what platform.
 I don't use GUI Vims, since I've run into some problems with colorcolumn in particular that don't happen in terminal versions.
 Oh well.
 Real programmers never leave the terminal, right?
 2. I don't disable the arrow keys.
 I still don't see the benefit.
 Sorry.
-3. Ruby, lua, python3 and C build tools are required for some things to work, so make sure your Vim is built accordingly.
+3. Ruby, lua and python3 are required for some things to work, so make sure your Vim is built accordingly.
+4. C build tools are also required.
+[The silver searcher](https://github.com/ggreer/the_silver_searcher#installation) is needed for ag.vim.
-4. **You need git.
+5. **You need git.
 Seriously.
 Don't run this without git.**
-5. Use these files in any way you see fit.
+6. Use these files in any way you see fit.
 They're public domain.

 Features
 --------